 Real beauty, is…raw.
 Real beauty is a little girl who experienced unthinkable physical and emotional trauma, and came out the other side…stronger, and with a deep appreciation of the fragility that is this life.
 A little body that was once physically battered by surgeries and chemo, and now dances gracefully.
 That’s beauty.

 Her little body may be scarred, but it tells a story of perseverance and hope.

 I wish no child, or adult, would ever feel the need to cover their scars.
 If they do, I hope they remember that by not covering them, they are inspiring an 8-year-old girl, to embrace her little body that beat cancer.
 Let’s teach our kids that imperfection, is beauty.
 That bravery, is beauty.
 That compassion, is beauty.”

 This story was submitted to Love What Matters by Claire’s mom, Michelle Russell of Puyallup, Washington.
 You can follow Claire’s journey on Instagram.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter for our best stories.